Hi there! Laurianne here, webmistress of this site.

 You can use the links in the left-hand side menu to view language course reviews and comparisons, or the ratings summary.

 The user ratings and reviews on this site will help you to choose a program that works.
 Based on current user feedback, Rocket Languages seems to be one of the more popular ones on the market as of now.
-They do offer free online trial courses (shipped CD/DVD versions are available as an upgrade) and are a good choice in terms of entertainment value and speed.
-Transparent is another well-liked contender that appears to be in demand as well.
+They do offer free online trial courses (shipped CD/DVD versions are available as an upgrade) and are a good choice in terms of entertainment value and pace.
+Pimsleur and Transparent are also well-liked contenders that appear to be in demand as well.
 All of them offer easy access to anyone with a home computer, tablet, or notebook.
-Of course there are alternatives from Rosetta Stone, Tell Me More, Pimsleur, Fluenz, and Berlitz, which I've compared with each other here on this site as well.
+Of course there are alternatives from Rosetta Stone, Tell Me More, Living Language, Fluenz, and Berlitz, which I've compared with each other here on this site as well.

 If you love to travel for leisure, online courses are particularly useful, as you may learn on the go with your notebook, tablet computer, iPhone, or iPad.